CIRCLE: A Framework for Evaluating AI from a Real-World Lens: The CIRCLE framework

-This stage combines qualitative real‑world results from classroom trials and large‑scale model runs so that each informs the other in context rather than standing alone.
-Observed behaviors and coded patterns from contextualized student-chatbot transcripts and other collected data are compared to automated metrics from scenario‑matched test suites.
-Because both evaluation modes draw on the same underlying constructs, the combined output measures support contextual awareness by revealing not only raw system outcomes, but the conditions under which model behavior is likely to contribute to over‑reliance, cognitive offloading, or other secondary effects at scale.
-This contextually enriched information supports broader inferences about tertiary effects that link concrete classroom practices to longer‑term shifts in learning outcomes, curricula, and teaching effectiveness.
+Analysis can draw on qualitative results from classroom trials and large‑scale model runs so each informs the other in context rather than standing alone.
+Observed behaviors and coded patterns from contextualized student‑chatbot transcripts and other data are then compared to automated metrics from scenario‑matched test suites.
+Because both evaluation modes draw on the same constructs, their combined measures can connect specific deployment conditions, model behavior under those conditions, and the secondary effects that emerge at scale.
+This context‑rich information, in turn, supports broader inferences about tertiary effects that link concrete classroom practices to longer‑term shifts in learning outcomes, curricula, and teaching effectiveness.

+Definitions for key testing concepts described in Stage 4 are listed in the “Testing Scenario Concepts” box below.